neostimul/wishlist/README.md

 # Wishlist
-My wishlist for easiest presents
+My wishlist for the easiest presents

 ## To be presented.
 Ordered